 Your attorney’s goal is to achieve the best results possible in your case.
 In the case of a conviction, your lawyer’s job is to try to achieve a sentence that will be the least difficult for you and your family.
 Your white collar crime lawyer will present information for the judge to consider when handing down a sentence.

 White collar crimes are often multifaceted.
 They involve the gathering and interpretation of a large quantity of data and documentation.
 It is imperative that the evidence gathering process starts as quickly as possible to ensure that the information necessary remains intact and available.

-Sometimes, experts are required as part of a white collar crime defense.
-A computer forensic expert may be necessary to evaluate computer files and other details.
+Sometimes, s are required as part of a white collar crime defense.
+A computer forensic may be necessary to evaluate computer files and other details.
 A forensic accountant might be needed to review complicated bank account information.
-These types of experts are helpful throughout the case, both during the investigative phase as well as during the trial.
+These types of s are helpful throughout the case, both during the investigative phase as well as during the trial.

 What to Do When Charged with a White Collar Crime in South Carolina

 First, you need to protect your rights.
 You can accomplish this with help from a Pickens County white collar crime lawyer.
 Do not make a statement to police or discuss the matter until your attorney is present.
 Many people feel that they should speak with authorities because they are innocent and have nothing to hide.
 However, you need to keep in mind that anything you say will be used later in court.
 Even an innocent denial can be turned around against you.

 Your white collar crime lawyer has experience handling these types of cases and will guide you through the process.
 He will be able to answer your questions and give you details about what to expect during the case.
 Your attorney will quell your fears and help you understand how the case will move forward.